 Facing young unemployment particulary in Europe, an increasing part of the population is set to demand higher income from capital in pre-retirement to maintain unemployed children at home and pay for their education.

 Years of ultra-loose monetary policy have pushed investors to search for income in higher yielding assets.
 To bridge the income gap, investors need to look beyond traditional portfolio allocations.

 Despite the fact that some investors tend to neglect equity investing as a source of income, in a period of income shortage, equities can prove quite valuable.

 Dividend yields can be a key income source when interest rates are low, and be combined with a profitable market participation.

 Dividends can be a stabilizing factor: in the past, the dividend contribution to equity performance has been meaningful and helped mitigate losses during market downturns.

 Considering current risky conditions, some yielding opportunities still exist in the US High Yield market, such as EM Bonds and Equity markets.
 A multi-asset approach may allow an investor to build a target income / risk profile which aims to take advantage of the various yielding opportunities.

 This kind of approach requires effective risk management, covering itself against adverse occurrences and aiming to minimize portfolio drawdowns.

 Facing the situation, Amundi created a tailored and complete range of solutions able to answer to your needs as well as to the market challenges.
 So that Amundi has relied on the best income’ expertises of its teams, including the high experience of Pioneer and First Eagle ones, to offer you strong solutions.

-A multi-asset solution aiming to deliver a target distribution 2017 of 5.25%1.
-It offers the prospect of real returns through flexible and active investment in a broad range of real economy sectors.
+An income solution aiming to offer the prospect of real returns through flexible and active investment